 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to write a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to write a thread in response to the provided prompt for each discussion.
 Each thread must be 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150 words.
 The thread must have a minimum of 2 references, and the replies must have a minimum of 1 reference.
 The references must be in current APA style, and the references must be reflected in the text (in-text citations) as well as at the end of each post.
-Discussion Board Forum threads and replies must be posted directly to the forum and not as an attachment; attachments will not be graded.
+Discussion threads and replies must be posted directly to the discussion and not as an attachment; attachments will not be graded.
 Each reply must contain 1–2 sentences addressing issues, questions, or statements from a Christian worldview.

 The student will write a 12–15-page research-based paper in current APA format.
 The paper must focus on policy analysis in policing.
 The paper must include a minimum of 12 references in addition to the course textbooks and the Bible.
 The student will submit a draft as well as a final version of the paper.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
+Each quiz will cover the Textbook material for the module in which it is assigned.
 Each quiz will be open-book/open-notes, contain 14 multiple-choice questions as well as 1 essay question, and have a 1-hour time limit.